doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/installation.rst

 installation from source should be the first choice.

 For CMIP6, `QA-DKRZ` binds the CMOR validator `PrePARE.py` (D. Nadeau, LLNL, https://cmor.llnl.gov).
-This is conducted only by `conda`, e.g.
+This is accomplished only via `conda`, e.g.

 .. code-block:: bash